amberwoll/startup/README.md

 Data sent over WebSocket connection - sent to index.html page

 WebSocket data displayed in the application interface - shown on the main index.html page

+## React Deliverable
+Bundled using WebPack and Babel as generated from using create-react-app -

+Multiple functional react components -

+React router - code is there, but could not get it to run

+React hooks -
+ (code and commits are in the project, but could not get react to function as intended)